 As a recognised promoter with CPL and Triple G Music, Donald has been involved with hundreds of acts and some of the world’s biggest names including Oasis, Fall Out Boy, Panic at the Disco, Black Stone Cherry, Rob Zombie and Rammstein.

-Over the years Hold Fast Entertainment (formerly CPL) has won multiple awards from the Scottish Licence Trade News (SLTN) Awards and DRAM, winning an SLTN award each consecutive year from 2001-2005.
+Hold Fast Entertainment has won multiple awards from the Scottish Licence Trade News (SLTN) Awards and DRAM, winning an SLTN award each consecutive year from 2001-2005.
 In 2015, Donald was humbled to win the SLTN UK Industry Achievement Award in recognition for his services to the licence industry.

 Always a loud and proud Macleod and never one to shy away from important issues that need addressed, especially with regards to licencing policy and the promotion of the night time economy, he was a columnist for The Mirror, The Sun, The Sunday Post and now The Herald Scotland, as well as passionately devoting an inordinate amount of his time and energy to charities and good causes.

 For over 20 years, Donald proudly led Nordoff Robbins Scotland, helping to raise millions of pounds for the provision of music therapy in Scotland through high profile fundraising events such the Scottish Music Awards, NRS Scottish Sports Awards and Rock and Roll Golf Days.
 Nordoff Robbins nominated Donald for an MBE for services to music and charity, which he was awarded in 2020.

 Today, Monday 26th April, the Scottish Commercial Music Industry Task Force (SCMIT) have written a letter to the Scottish Government calling on it to act immediately to prevent the collapse of the Scottish Music industry.